 Knowledge & Understanding

-There is no minimum requirement for experience in schools or working with young people, but we are looking for people who have shown some interest in gaining experience in this field, either by working in a school or coming in to our schools for school experience.
+There is no requirement for experience in schools or working with young people, but we are looking for people who have shown some interest in gaining experience in this field, either by working in a school or coming in to our schools for school experience.

 Passion to work in a school